 Filtration would use the same seawater to pump waste to the top of its tower, hold it for recycling, and return the cleaned water back to the ocean.

 The concepts environmental behind Filtration they look like they came out of a dystopian film, but they earned Honglin a special mention at the architecture magazine eVolo's 2019 annual ideas competition.

 The public's curiosity is justified by two things.
 The ambition of the project, which seems truly titanic, and the difficulty of tackling the problem of the great plastic island in the Pacific, a problem that currently seems unsolvable.

 So what is the best way to fix this huge mass of waste?
 According to Holly Bamford, director of the US waste and atmosphere management program, we could first of all stop its growth.

-"We need to turn off the tap at its source," says the Bamford.
-“We can do this by educating people to handle items they don't use well, especially plastic ones.
-As a company, we must put first the fact that what we buy must always be reused ”.
+"We need to turn off the tap at its source," says the bamford.
+“We can do this by educating people to handle objects they don't use well, especially plastic ones.
+As a society, we must put first the fact that what we buy must always be reused ".